nathanial/emacs/LegacyCleanupPlan.md

 - **Build system brittleness**: Aggressive pruning can break Autotools logic.
 Maintain incremental commits with CI on macOS/Linux to catch regressions early.

 ## Next Steps
-- Mirror the `./configure --with-ns --with-modules && make -j8` cycle on a Linux GTK/PGTK host (and capture `make check` skip notes) so both supported platforms validate the guard removal.
+- Mirror the `./configure --with-pgtk --with-modules && make -j8` cycle on a Linux host, followed by `make check`, and capture any required skips or tooling notes (especially missing language servers).
-- Kick off Phase 3 documentation/CI alignment: prune Texinfo nodes and INSTALL/NEWS references to Android/Haiku, update configure help text, and record required external tools (e.g., `rust-analyzer`) for the test matrix.
+- Record external tool requirements for CI/test runs (e.g., `rust-analyzer`, `clangd`, image converters) in `INSTALL.REPO` or the CI README so new environments bootstrap cleanly.
-- While touching subsystems for documentation or CI updates, retire any remaining `WINDOWSNT`/`MSDOS` guards to fully align the codebase with the macOS/Linux scope.
+- Schedule a final `WINDOWSNT`/`MSDOS` guard audit once the documentation dust settles, removing or annotating the remaining dead branches.